Asset Pricing in Pre-trained Transformer: Models

-The fundamental frame of the Transformer is an autoencoder structure which was first proposed by \citet{Rumelhart1986LearningErrors}.
+The fundamental frame of the Transformer is an autoencoder structure, which was first proposed by \citet{Rumelhart1986LearningErrors}.
 It is developed for dimensional reduction and feature learning assignments.
 An autoencoder has at least one encoder block and one decoder block.
-Figure~\ref{fig:autoenc1_4131_ch3} shows the frame of the general autoencoder.
+The left panel of Figure~\ref{fig:autoenc2_4141_ch3} shows the framework of the general autoencoder.
 The encoder connects the input layer, and the decoder connects the output layer.
 For an autoencoder, the input dimension and output dimension need not be identical if it has suitable dimension embeddings.
-The autoencoder mechanism is great specialized in pivotal feature extraction.
-Thus, it was widely used for tasks such as data denoise, anomaly detection and prediction in the fields of machine translation, speech recognition, image detection even video generation.
-Although the asset pricing data size sometimes is ‘a drop in the ocean’ compared with alternative contexts, the simplified autoencoder structure can still be fit for such tasks which are exemplified by \citet{Gu2021AutoencoderModels}.
+The autoencoder mechanism is highly specialized in pivotal factor extraction.
+Thus, it was widely used for tasks such as data denoise, anomaly detection and prediction.
+Although the asset pricing data size sometimes is ‘a drop in the ocean’ compared with alternative contexts, such as video generation and speech recognition, the simplified autoencoder structure can still be fit for such tasks, which are exemplified by \citet{Gu2021AutoencoderModels}.\\

-The Transformer employs complex structures upon the autoencoder frame, the simplified Transformer model with a single encoder and single decoder has a single-layer MLP autoencoder module linked with one multi-head attention layer respectively.
-It deploys a cross-attention layer (layer in blue colour in Figure~\ref{fig:autoenc1_4131_ch3}) as the latent layer connects the encoder and decoder.
-For stock pricing or factor investing, linear embedding is a great substitution for the ‘Word2Vec’ embedding commonly applied in NLP tasks.\\
+The Transformer employs complex structures upon the autoencoder framework; the simplified Transformer model with a single encoder and single decoder has a single-layer MLP autoencoder module linked to one multi-head attention layer, respectively.
+It deploys a cross-attention layer (layer in blue colour in Figure~\ref{fig:autoenc2_4141_ch3}) as the latent layer connects the encoder and decoder.
+For stock pricing or factor investing, linear embedding is a typical substitution for the ‘Word2Vec’ embedding commonly applied in NLP tasks.\\